 Now

 Partly sunny, cool.
 Following yesterday's cold frontal passage, northerly breezes and some persistent clouds from a weak trough in the Ohio Valley have kept temperatures about 15° cooler this afternoon; most places are maxing out in the upper 60s.
+Strengthening of the upper-level trough is likely to keep cooler temperatures and the possibility of showers in the area into at least part of the weekend.

 Map of yesterday's rainfall from the NWS experimental precipitation analysis shows some amounts over half an inch (shades of green) mainly south of the District.
 Through much of Northern Virginia and the northern suburbs, however, amounts were below 0.25" (lighter shades of blue).